 English and maths requirements

 Apprentices on level 7 apprenticeships in England are required to provide evidence of attainment in English and maths in the form of an accepted qualification at level 2 or above.
+Apprentices are also required to evidence their current woking level, this is achieved through an online maths and English assessment during the application process.
 This is a statutory requirement stipulated by the Education and Skills Funding Agency (ESFA) for all apprentices in England on apprenticeships which are level 3 or above.

 This is not an entry requirement to the apprenticeship, however, apprentices without a level 2 English and maths qualification will need to achieve this prior to taking the End Point Assessment (EPA).
 Cranfield will support apprentices to achieve this.

 You can see the list of acceptable qualifications and equivalents by visiting the UK Government's website and opening the document entitled ‘Apprenticeship standards: list of acceptable current and prior qualifications for English and maths requirements in apprenticeship standards at level 2 and above’.
 Please ensure you select the ‘Level 3 Apprenticeships’ tab for the correct list of acceptable qualifications.
 If your qualification is not listed, unfortunately it will not be accepted by the EPA organisation at gateway.